makern/knife-vagrant2/README.md

 Usage
 -----
-knife-vagrant2 creates a `/vagrant` subfolder in your project and which it uses to manage Vagrant files for all the instances you launch.
+knife-vagrant2 creates a `/vagrant` subfolder in your project which it uses to manage Vagrant files for all the instances you launch.
 You should add this folder to your `.gitignore` file so it is never checked into version control.

 To launch a new VM use the `server create` command: